Mansi242401/SQL-Ecommerce-data-analysis/growth_story.md

 ## Summarized Findings

-The results indicate increasing conversion rates over time, higher conversion rates for desktop sessions compared to mobile sessions, and a significant lift in revenue per billing page session due to the billing test.
+The results indicate increasing conversion rates over time, higher conversion rates for desktop sessions compared to mobile sessions, increasing brand orders and a significant lift in revenue per billing page session due to the billing test.
 The overall impact of the new billing page for the last month was estimated at $10,152.43.

 ## CEO's Request on Nov 27, 2012